IWTCIPP/gen-authorship-proofs/README.md

 1. The image was uploaded to Tantabus at time T (based on `created_at` and `orig_sha512_hash`).
 2. The image was linked to on 4chan at time F (based on a Desuarchive `timestamp` and the presence of a specific Catbox URL in the associated `comment`).
-3. The image was uploaded to Catbox at time C (based on the `last-modified` header and hashes of the Catbox version of the file).
+3. The image was uploaded to Catbox at time C (based on the `last-modified` header and hashes of the response body).
 4. The image existed in a Dropbox account at time D (based on a file revision's `server_modified` and `content_hash` values).
 5. T > F > C > D.